QuickShop-Community/QuickShop-Hikari-Documents/docs/faq/compare-reremake.md

 ## Which one should I use?

 Well, it depends on what your needs are.
-If you have an old 1.15 server instance, Reremake is your only choice.
+If you have an old server (<1.18.2) instance, Reremake is your only choice.
-If you are in China which has GFW interfere, you also should consider Reremake because it doesn't need to load libraries from Global Internet.
+~~If you are in China which has GFW interfere, you also should consider Reremake because it doesn't need to load libraries from Global Internet.~~ Solved in 6.0.0.0.

 If none of these applies, give Hikari a try!